-Children that fall into this category may acquire German nationality retroactively from birth if their parents register the birth with the German authorities before the child’s first birthday.
-To do this, they must apply to the competent registry office in Germany or to the competent German mission abroad to have the birth of their child included in the register of births.
+Children that fall into this category may acquire German nationality retroactively if their parents register the birth with the German authorities before the child’s first birthday.
+This deadline is deemed to have been met if the application is received by the Embassy within the one-year period.

 To apply to register your child’s birth you must submit the following documents:

-- Your child’s foreign birth certificate
+- Your child’s birth certificate.

-- The parents’ birth certificates
+- The parents’ birth certificates.

-- The parents’ marriage certificate (if applicable)
+- The parents’ marriage certificate (if applicable).

-- The parents’ passports/ID cards
+- The parents’ passports/ID Cards.

-- The parents’ Maltese residence cards or other proof of residence in Malta
+- The parents’ Maltese residence cards or other proof of residence in Malta.

-- other documents relevant to the marital status of the child (custody orders or similar), if applicable
+- Other documents relevant to the marital status of the child (custody orders or similar), if applicable.

 Please note that your child cannot be issued with German identity papers until a complete application for registration of the birth has been submitted.
-If you have any queries, please contact the consular section of the Embassy.